 external:Biography in Context

 Credo Reference is a full-text online reference service including over three million entries from titles by the world's best reference publishers.
 Find information in dictionaries, thesauri, encyclopedias, multi-lingual references, quotations and atlases, plus a wide range of subject-specific titles covering everything from art to accountancy, science to Shakespeare and law to literature.
-Available for use in the Cedar Mill Community Library and the Bethany Branch.
+Available for use only at Cedar Mill and Cedar Mill Bethany Libraries.

 Learn about the history, customs, and everyday life of countries around the world.
 Three editions: World Edition features concise, reliable, and up-to-date reports on 190 countries; Kids Edition features a colorful collection of 68 country reports perfect for school projects and homework assignments; States Edition offers kid-friendly reports on all 50 states.
 Switch between editions with a simple click.